rusty-labs/thermal-mechanical-camera/README.md

    b) For TS118, this sensor returns analogue signal, which will be converted to temperature afterwards.

-Circuitry for amplifying the signal for TS118:
-   Based on INA128 (low noise output signal but has more components and more expensive)

 The whole project costs around 25$.